 What happens at the end of the policy term?

 Most company’s will send a renewal offer shortly before your term policy is scheduled to expire.
 The renewal, however, will be for an annual policy with the premium based on your attained age.
 The policy will then renew each year but the rates will increase according to your age.

 How will I know which type of insurance I should buy?

-Since there are many types of life insurance products that offer different solutions for the applicant, it’s always best to speak with an experienced and reputable independent agent who can suggest the appropriate insurance product according to your needs, circumstances, and budget.
+Since there are many types of life insurance products that offer different solutions for the applicant, it’s always best to speak with an experienced and reputable advisor who can suggest the appropriate insurance product according to your needs, circumstances, and budget.